KHSolloway/KHSolloway.github.io/README.md

 >
 * _**Bible Study**_
 > As a Christian, I value Scripture and understanding it in its proper context.
 In the past two years or so, I have dedicated
-> a lot of time to reading the writings of the Reformers, such as Martin Luther, and also a variety of 17th-18th century theologians
+> a lot of time to reading the writings of the Reformers, such as Martin Luther, and also a variety of 18th-19th century theologians
 > who expound on reformed theology.
 I find that these earlier teachings offer greater, unadulterated biblical Truth versus
-> the majority of modern day Christian teachers.
+> the majority of modern day Christian teachings.

 ## My Favorite Websites
 1. [The Pioneer Woman](https://thepioneerwoman.com)